 Flu season has arrived early: here’s what matters

 You may have seen headlines talking about a so-called ‘super flu’.
-That phrase makes for great clickbait, but it is not scientifically or medically meaningful.
-All we are seeing is normal, seasonal influenza.
+That phrase makes great clickbait, but it is not scientifically or medically accurate.
+What we are seeing is normal seasonal influenza.

-Flu (as in proper flu, the one caused by the influenza virus) is always unpleasant and can be really serious, especially for the vulnerable: the very old, the very young, the pregnant, the obese and people with underlying conditions.
-It kills both directly and indirectly by making other conditions worse.
+Flu (as in real flu, caused by the influenza virus) is always unpleasant and can be really serious, especially for the vulnerable – the very old, the very young, the pregnant and those with underlying conditions.
+It kills directly and indirectly by making other conditions worse.

 The difference this year is that flu has arrived earlier than usual, and more people are susceptible at the same time.
-That combination is what’s driving the number and the headlines.
+That combination is what’s driving the headlines.

 What’s happening?

-In the UK flu normally peaks after Christmas.
-This year it has arrived well before that.
+In the UK, flu normally peaks after Christmas.
+This year, it has arrived well before then.
 Recent data show that flu test positivity has risen sharply and hospital admissions are high.

 So, why flu is earlier this year?
 Seasonal flu viruses change constantly.
 This year, the dominant strain is influenza A H3N2.
-Towards the end of the southern hemisphere’s flu season (our summer), this virus picked up an unusually large number of genetic mutations.
+Towards the end of the southern hemisphere’s flu season, this virus picked up an unusually large number of genetic mutations.
 That meant people in the UK had less underlying immunity than usual when flu began circulating here.
-The result is an earlier start to the season, and higher case numbers sooner.
+The result is an earlier start to the season and higher case numbers sooner.

 Importantly, there is no evidence that this strain causes more severe illness than flu normally does.
-There are simply more infections – so the small proportion of people who become quite unwell adds up quickly.
-Calling this a ‘super flu’ risks distracting us from what actually matters.
+There are simply more infections – so the small proportion of people who become very unwell adds up quickly.
+Calling this a ‘super flu’ risks distracting from what actually matters.

 What this means for productions